-If you’re not keen about completely climbing Mount Meru, or simply don’t have the time, then there are several dayhikes reaching lower heights on Mount Meru.
+If you are not intending to climb Mount Meru entirely, or simply don’t have the time, then there are several dayhikes reaching lower heights on Mount Meru.
 These hikes are very rewarding as you’ll hike through green vegetation, surrounded by wildlife.
 Here you can get some real peace and quiet as its not as overrun as Kilimanjaro (dayhikes) and most likely won’t encounter many others.

-When you do decide to climb Mount Meru, you can choose to do it in 3 days or 4 days, meaning 2 or 3 nights.
+When you do decide to climb Mt.
+Meru, you can choose to do it in 3 days or 4 days, meaning 2 or 3 nights.
 In opposition to the Kilimanjaro Routes, this isn’t a matter of acclimatisation as the ascend will be the same on both routes.
-Moreover the descend on the last day will be a lot slower and will give you time to enjoy the surrounding areas.
+On the 4 day climb, the descend on the last day will be a lot slower and will give you time to enjoy the surrounding areas.
 If you choose for the latter, you will hike down all the way from the peak to Momella Gate (starting point).
-This can be very challenging and maybe not all-that-fun as it’s a very long and exhausting hike.
+This can be very challenging as it’s a very long and exhausting hike.

-For the climbers who take on Mount Meru, there are two very well appointed, big huts.
-Here can they stay during the trek.
+For those climbing Mount Meru, there are two very well appointed, big huts.
+Here you will stay during the trek.
 The huts are: the Miriakamba Huts at 2514 m (8248 ft) and the Saddle Huts at 3570 m (11712 ft).

 Mount Meru is located about 70km (43mi) west of Mount Kilimanjaro, Africa’s highest mountain.
-You can view Meru from Kilimanjaro if the weather lets you.
+On a clear day, you can see Kilimanjaro from Mt Meru.
 Meru is a freestanding mountain and its location is right in the Middle of Arusha National Park.
 One of the main national parks of northern Tanzania.

 Mount Meru can be climbed all year around.
-For the highest chance of succes it’s best to conquer the mountain during the dry season.
+For the highest chance of succes, it’s best to take on the mountain during the dry season.
 The dry season is from June to the beginning of March.
 This runs from June to early March.
 For the best weather conditions and incredible views of the snow-covered peak of Mt Kilimanjaro, also known as ‘the Roof of Africa’, we recommend climbing the mountain from late December to February.

-If you’re considering a Mount Meru trekking tour during November till halfway December, you should expect occasional rains during these months.
-This is called the “light rain season”.
+If you’re considering a Mount Meru trekking tour during November till halfway December, you should expect occasional rains.
+This is called the ‘light rain season’.